myk-org/github-webhook-server/README.md

 verified_job: false
 ```

-if `container` is configures for the repository we create `build-container` run that will build the container on each
+if `container` is configured for the repository we create `build-container` run that will build the container on each
 PR push/commit
 Once the PR is merged, the container will be build and push to the repository
+if `release` is set to `true` a new container will be pushed with the release version as the tag
+if the merged PR is in any other branch than `main` or `master` the tag will be set to `branch name`, otherwise `tag` will be used

 * `username`: User with push permissions to the repository
 * `password`: The password for the username